Skip to main content

 exit

-If your Slurm cluster uses accounts other than root, run the command above for each account you need to be added to.
+If your Slurm cluster uses accounts other than root, run the preceding command for each account you need to be added to.

 Troubleshooting

-For troubleshooting purposes in cases where SSH is not possible, kubectl exec can be used to access the Slurm login node as root.
+If SSH is unavailable or you need root access for debugging, you can fall back to kubectl exec to open a shell directly on the login pod.
+When SSH isn’t possible, use kubectl exec to access the Slurm login node as root.
 This method is useful for debugging and maintenance tasks.

 Access the Slurm login node with kubectl exec